JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

     }
     ```

-4. If you reference the old Maven artifacts directly, you'll need to update these references:

-   * Change `androidx.compose.compiler:compiler` to `org.jetbrains.kotlin:compose-compiler-gradle-plugin-embeddable`
-   * Change `androidx.compose.compiler:compiler-hosted` to `org.jetbrains.kotlin:compose-compiler-gradle-plugin`

-5. If you are using compiler options for the Jetpack Compose compiler, set them in the `composeCompiler {}` block.
+4. If you are using compiler options for the Jetpack Compose compiler, set them in the `composeCompiler {}` block.
    See [Compiler options](#compose-compiler-options-dsl) for reference.

-   > The Gradle plugin provides defaults for several compiler options that were only specified manually before.
-   > If you have any of them set up with `freeCompilerArgs`, for example, Gradle will report a duplicate options error.
-   >
-   {type="warning"}
+5. If you reference Compose compiler artifacts directly, you can remove these references and let the Gradle plugins
+   take care of things.

+### Using Compose compiler without Gradle plugins

+If you are not using Gradle plugins to manage the Compose compiler, update any direct references to old Maven
+artifacts in your project:

+  * Change `androidx.compose.compiler:compiler` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin-embeddable`
+  * Change `androidx.compose.compiler:compiler-hosted` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin`

 ## Compose compiler options DSL